tanribilir/Terraform-AWS_3TierApp-existing-vpc/README.md

 Modified terraform/terraform.tfvars file

-A template and configuration that reuses modules from the terraform registry to create a three tier VPC and deploy a sample app to it, where:
+A template and configuration that reuses modules from the terraform registry to deploy a sample app to an existing VPC, where:

 The public presentation tier is an nginx host serving AngularJS static content that passes API requests through to the private application tier.